alejandro-marques/test/README.rst

 About
 *****

-This is a simple test
+This is a simple test to try git